BrendonIrwan/vrally-cdafix/README.md

 ## About

-If you hear a loud tick between songs, then those are RIFF WAVE headers that Infogrames did not strip prior to mastering.
-This script does that, and on the zeros after the trailing metadata.
-The result is as if they treated the source audio files as audio instead of binary blobs.
+If you hear ticks between songs, then those are RIFF WAVE headers and other metadata that Infogrames did not strip prior to mastering.
+This script does that, and also on the trailing zeros.
+The result is as if they treated the source audio files as headered instead of raw.

 Each track must be its own file.
 See below for MD5s.